NREL/ROSCO/docs/source/install.rst

 Anaconda download for non-developers .....................................

-For users familiar with Anaconda_, a 64-bit version of ROSCO is available through the conda-forge channel.
+For users familiar with Anaconda_, the tagged 64-bit versions of ROSCO are available through the conda-forge channel.
 In order to download the most recently compiled version release, from an anaconda powershell (Windows) or terminal (Mac/Linux) window, create a new anaconda virtual environment:
 ::